materialsproject/docs/docs/user-guide/pourbaix-tool.md

 ![fe_cr_pourbaix_diagram](img/pourbaix-app/Fe2O3_stability_map.png)
 _Figure 5: Electrochemical stability map of Fe2O3 (mp-24972)._

-A colorbar is shown above the electrochemical stability maps.
+A color bar is shown above the electrochemical stability maps.
 Note that Gibbs free energies larger than 1 eV/atom are not marked in the map.
 Stable and unstable phase energies can be found in the table to the right of the electrochemical stability map.